shashankpritam/Insertion-Bias/README.md

 # Insertion-Bias

-Result and Data re;ated to insertion bias.
+Result and Data related to insertion bias.